Impact of the COVID-19 pandemic on Native American tribes and tribal communities: Vaccine Rollout

 The Indian Health Service announced in Early April that Indian Country had received more than 1 million doses of the COVID-19 vaccine.
 While many states initially struggled with vaccine rollout, tribal nations used call centers and existing methods of outreach to contact tribal members to receive the vaccine.
 The high rates of COVID-19 mortality among many Native American communities has also sped up the vaccine rollout due to what Navajo Nation President Jonathan Nez says was "just because of how hard hit the Navajo Nation was, we've seen a big increase in participation in taking the vaccine."
 As of April 26, Navajo Nation had reported vaccinating over half of its adult population with the COVID-19 vaccine, outpacing the current national rate of 42.2%.
 South Dakota's pandemic savaged Rosebud Sioux tribe has reported similar levels of success with vaccine distribution as "Out of the close to 5,000 doses they've received so far, only three have been wasted."
+This high prevalence of early vaccination was also reflected in a survey of college students at a Native American-Serving Nontribal Institution (NASNTI) in Colorado.
 According to Siobhan Wescott, MD, MPH who serves as co-director of the Indians into Medicine Program at the University of North Dakota School of Medicine & Health Sciences, "The Indian Health Service has absolutely been spectacular.
 They have led the nation, probably the world at this point.
 Well, Israel might be ahead of them, but it would be close.
 I believe it's the Blackfeet Nation has already reached herd immunity, with enough people vaccinated."

 While there have been initial successes for Indian Country in terms of vaccinating the populations, many tribes still struggle to secure federal recognition for vaccines.
 Currently, 574 tribes are federally recognized while 245 are without federal recognition and access to the Indian Health Services.
 This forced tribes like the Chinook Indians in the American Northwest to "have relied on nearby tribes, including the Grande Ronde, to vaccinate their elders."